-Just because your career doesn’t happen by the time you’re 35 doesn’t mean it’s over; quite the contrary.
-There are many wildly successful women who found their calling later in life and are living proof that success has nothing to do with age; it’s all about hard work, timing, and a little bit of magic.
-So don’t stress if you didn’t make the Forbes 30 Under 30 list this year, because your time is coming, and it will be worth the wait.
+Just because your career doesn’t happen by the time you’re 35 doesn’t mean it’s over—quite the contrary, actually.
+There are many wildly successful women who have found their calling later in life and are living proof that success has nothing to do with age.
+For these women, it’s all about hard work, timing, and a little bit of magic.
+So don’t stress if you didn’t make the Forbes 30 Under 30 list this year, because your time is coming.
+And trust us—it will be worth the wait.

-You might think that “coming from nowhere with no connections” might stack against you, but you could say it worked Jessica Chastain’s favor.
+You might think that “coming from nowhere with no connections” might stack against you, but you could say it worked in Jessica Chastain’s favor.
 While she wasn’t sure how to get there or what the path would look like along the way, she always knew where it would lead.
-Why?
-From a young age, Chastain recognized she wanted to be an actress.
+How?
+From a young age, Chastain recognized that she wanted to be an actress.
 “I always knew.
 As soon as I knew it was a profession, I knew that it was mine,” she told Off Camera With Sam Jones.

 Our Takeaway: Every day is an opportunity to learn something new.
 Even when fame and success arrive, know that there is always more to master.